Kungbib/kblab/README.md

     print(word, count, sep='\t')
 ```

-The number of processes is specified by the `processes` parameter, default For optimal performance, and if the order of the result is not important, add parameter `ordered=False` to `map(...)`.
+The number of processes is specified by the `processes` parameter, it defaults to the number of cores on the machine running the program.
+For optimal performance, and if the order of the result is not important, add parameter `ordered=False` to `map(...)`.

 ## IIIF support